edwin-revstar/temp1/README.md

 The backend logic of the project is located in the `/routes` directory.
 This directory contains all the routing logic for the application.
 It handles requests, processes data, and sends responses back to the frontend.

 For a more detailed understanding of the frontend and backend, you can refer to the respective README files inside the `/views` and `/routes` directories.

+## Handlebars.js
+Handlebars.js is a powerful templating engine based on the Mustache template language but with added features.
+It allows developers to build semantic templates effectively without the need for writing a lot of JavaScript code.